malabz/HAlign-3/dataset/README.md

 ## Splitted simulated datasets

-Since Mafft, Muscle and ClustalO cannot complete the alignment above, reference and test datasets above were split into 9 small datasets with the same corresponding center sequence respectively in order to compare the performance fairly.
+Since Mafft, Muscle and ClustalO cannot complete the alignment above, reference and test datasets were split into 9 small datasets with the same corresponding center sequence, respectively, to compare the performance fairly.
 Use the following command line to uncompress <a href="http://lab.malab.cn/%7Etfr/HAlign3_testdata/star_simudata_split.tar.xz" download="star_simudata_split.tar.xz">star_simudata_split.tar.xz</a> :